 - 15. That the Final Plat and PUD Plans include a parking area for the HOA pool/playground recreation area that meets all applicable standards. - 16.
 That the proposed 15 foot front yard setback for Villa Lots be approved provided the HOA documents include architectural requirements that require 4-sided architecture and garages facing the public right-of-ways to have windows and/or other architectural features.
 That the Landscape Plans receive approval from the City's Landscape Architect and include revisions as mentioned in the Staff Report dated to the Planning Commission dated December 11, 2017. - 17.
 That the developer comply with any comments provided by the MnDNR. - 18.
 That the developer provide deed restrictions, covenants, permanent easements or other instruments for open space that prohibit future vegetative and topographic alterations other than routine maintenance, construction of buildings or storage of vehicles and other materials; and ensure preservation and maintenance of open space. - 19.
-That all Fire Chief and Building Official comments be addressed. - 20.
-That street names comply with City's Street Naming Policy. - 21.
-That the Applicant provide specific examples of proposed development signage, fencing, landscaping, lighting and site furnishings, including the clubhouse, that will adhere to the Lake Elmo Branding and Theming Study with the Final Plat and PUD Plans submittal. - 22.
-That the Applicant submit and the City approve updated Preliminary Plat and PUD Plans prior to submission of Final Plat and PUD Plans. - 23.
-The proposed 7'/8'sideyard setbacks shall be approved by the City Engineer. - 24.
-That the Applicant construct a bituminous trail extending south along the County right-of-way from 30th Way to the southerly plat limits (along the east side of Outlot C) and the future County right-of-way area along Lake Elmo Avenue of the parcel to the south of the plat should be graded for a future bituminous trail extension (grade ready trail) future County right-of-way of the parcel to the south of the plat along the storm sewer outfall pipe location. - 25.
+That the Applicant provide fencing around the stormwater ponds adjacent to the park on the southeastern portion of the site for the protection of park goers. - 20.
+That all Fire Chief and Building Official comments be addressed. - 21.
+That street names comply with City's Street Naming Policy. - 22.
+That the Applicant provide specific examples of proposed development signage, fencing, landscaping, lighting and site furnishings, including the clubhouse, that will adhere to the Lake Elmo Branding and Theming Study with the Final Plat and PUD Plans submittal. - 23.
+That the Applicant submit and the City approve updated Preliminary Plat and PUD Plans prior to submission of Final Plat and PUD Plans. - 24.
+The proposed 7'/8' sideyard setbacks shall be approved by the City Engineer. - 25.
+That the Applicant construct a bituminous trail extending south along the County right-ofway from 30th Way to the southerly plat limits (along the east side of Outlot C) and the future County right-of-way area along Lake Elmo Avenue of the parcel to the south of the plat should be graded for a future bituminous trail extension (grade ready trail) future County right-of-way of the parcel to the south of the plat along the storm sewer outfall pipe location. - 26.
 That the Applicant pay a cash contribution in an amount equal to the fair market value of 3.383 acres of land to satisfy the development's park land dedication requirement pursuant to Section 154.14 of the City Code.

-Passed and duly adopted this 20^{th} day of February, 2018 by the City Council of the City of Lake Elmo, Minnesota.
+Passed and duly adopted this 7th day of February, 2018 by the City Council of the City of Lake Elmo, Minnesota.